Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 This may also be caused by the post-fs-data.sh script being set to run in the background because of the execution taking to long.
 Try disabling this option in the [script settings](https://github.com/Magisk-Modules-Repo/MagiskHide-Props-Config/blob/master/README.md#prop-script-settings) and see if that changes anything.

+There is also a possibility that the prop value you are trying to set is too long.
+This is only an issue on Magisk releases up until build 22006, where the prop value is limited to 91 characters.
+Builds after that should not have this issue.

 ### My build.prop doesn't change after using the module
 Magisk doesn't alter the build.prop file when changing or removing a prop value, it simply loads a new value or prevents the prop to load instead of adding or removing it from build.prop.
 If you want to check if a prop has been changed use the `getprop` command in a terminal emulator to check.
 Example: